 - Related Entries

 Immanuel Kant was born April 22, 1724 in Königsberg, near the southeastern shore of the Baltic Sea.
 Today Königsberg has been renamed Kaliningrad and is part of Russia.
-But during Kant's lifetime Königsberg was the capitol of East Prussia, and its dominant language was German.
+But during Kant's lifetime Königsberg was the capital of East Prussia, and its dominant language was German.
 Though geographically remote from the rest of Prussia and other German cities, Königsberg was then a major commercial center, an important military port, and a relatively cosmopolitan university town.

 Kant was born into an artisan family of modest means.
 His father was a master harness maker, and his mother was the daughter of a harness maker, though she was better educated than most women of her social class.
 Kant's family was never destitute, but his father's trade was in decline during Kant's youth and his parents at times had to rely on extended family for financial support.